pikapods/docs.pikapods.com/tutorials/monitoring/uptime-kuma-1-setup/index.md

 ## Configuring Notifications

-There are many different notification services to choose from.
-Including email or SMS.
+There are many different notification services to choose from, including email and SMS.
 To add a new notification channel:

 - Select **Setup Notifications** when editing your monitor or head to **Settings > Notifications**.
 - Select **Notification Type**.